harmony-one/h/progress/konstantin-potapov.md

+2025-01-10 Fri:
+- Updated the Message struct to ensure alignment with Ethereum code standards.
+- Enhanced test scripts to automatically download the required branch, leveraging the TRAVIS_PULL_REQUEST_BRANCH variable.
+This eliminates the need for hardcoded branch names in the scripts.
+- Resolved an issue with effectiveGasPrice for staking transactions.
+- Continued work on implementing EIP-3607, which marks the initial phase of sponsored transactions.

+---

 2025-01-03 Fri:
 - Refactored the consensus module by splitting it into smaller, modular structs to enhance testability and maintainability.
 Increased test coverage for consensus statements from 15% to 18%.
 - Initiated the implementation of EIP-3607, enabling rejection of transactions from senders with deployed code.
 This progress represents one-third of the required work for full support of EIP-3074-sponsored transactions.